Read the testimonials

 - Agreement and committment from the Mentor and Department director/Supervisor

-- Certificate of attendance to at least one EAPCI Congress during 24 months of interventional cardiology training
+- Certificate of attendance to at least one EAPCI Congress (EuroPCR and/or PCR London Valves) during the 24 months of interventional cardiology training

 Not complying with the below regulations will result in the logbook being returned to the candidate for modification and as such, delay the grading process.